underscoreio/shapeless-guide/src/pages/intro/index.md

 # Introduction

-This book provides an introduction to [shapeless][link-shapeless], a library for *generic programming* in Scala.
+This book is a guide to using [shapeless][link-shapeless], a library for *generic programming* in Scala.
-Shapeless is a large library containing a wide variety of tools.
+Shapeless is large library,
-Rather than cover everything it has to offer, we will concentrate on the most commonly used and useful parts.
+so rather than cover everything it has to offer, we will concentrate on a few compelling use cases and use them to build a picture of the tools and patterns available.

-We will introduce the main theoretical concepts and provide practical examples of how you can use shapeless in your code.
+Before we start,

-But first, let's talk about why shapeless is important.
+let's talk about what generic programming is and why shapeless is such a compelling tool.
-What is generic programming, and why do we need it?